msabramo/dotcloud-cli/README.md

 This is the dotCloud command line interface.

+## Python

+The CLI is tested against Python 2.6 and 2.7.
+Python 3.x is "try at your own risk" for now.

 ## What's New

 This version of CLI is designed to work with the application directory